 Colleges consider a range of factors when determining who to admit for their next incoming class.
 Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
 When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

 Curious about the factors that are considered by Middlebury College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Middlebury College must submit the following items.
-Double check with Middlebury College's admissions department to confirm all application materials and requirements.
+To apply to Middlebury College, all applicants must submit the following items.
+Check in with Middlebury College's admissions department to confirm all application materials and requirements.

-Middlebury College does not have a test optional admissions policy.
+Middlebury College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 For transfer students, it is extremely difficult to get admitted to Middlebury College.

 For transfer students wishing to start in the fall, the deadline to apply is March 1.
 Applicants should hear back by April 10.